JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 ![](./chapter3photo/3.5.3.jpg)

-- ```Because the send-to receiver segment carries only one byte of data, and after that segment is received, the next expected byte of data is just the next byte (i.e., has an index that is one larger) in the data stream.```
+- &#x1F449;```Because the send-to receiver segment carries only one byte of data, and after that segment is received, the next expected byte of data is just the next byte (i.e., has an index that is one larger) in the data stream.```
 - Because TCP sequence numbers always increase by 1, with every new segment, and the TCP receiver always send the sequence number of the next expected segment